ihuaylupo/manning-smia/chapter6/README.md

 2. Git Client (http://git-scm.com)
 3. Docker(https://www.docker.com/products/docker-desktop)

 **Important:** In this chapter we will be introducing a new service called Organization Service.
-You can donwload the organization and licesing service from the initial folder.
+You can donwload the organization and licensing service from the initial folder.
 That will contain all the source code required to start chapter 6.

 ## How To Use